-The Audit Committee has considered the role of PricewaterhouseCoopers LLP in providing business consulting and tax services and other non-audit services to Aastrom and has concluded that such services are compatible with PricewaterhouseCoopers LLP's independence as Aastrom's accountants.
+The Audit Committee has considered the role of PricewaterhouseCoopers LLP in providing tax services and other non-audit services to Aastrom and has concluded that such services are compatible with PricewaterhouseCoopers LLP's independence as Aastrom's accountants.
+PricewaterhouseCoopers LLP does not provide business consulting services to Aastrom.